chrisy/ptptest/README.md

 # The protocol.

-This protocol is entirely UDP based and tries to keep every message within the size of the MTU of the gemeral internet, 1500 bytes, to limit fragmentation.
+This protocol is entirely UDP based and tries to keep every message within the size of the de facto MTU of the general internet, 1500 bytes, to limit fragmentation.
+To further ameliorate common MTU issues, for example as a result of PPPoE encapsulation, we limit our packet sizes to 1400 bytes.
 UDP is considered unreliable and packet fragmentation would only increase the chances of data loss.

 ## Header.